-Sanofi is a limited liability company incorporated under the laws of France with securities listed on Euronext Paris, France and the U.S. New York Stock Exchange.
+Sanofi is a limited liability company incorporated under the laws of France with securities listed on Euronext Paris, France and the U.S. Nasdaq Global Select Market (Nasdaq).
 Consequently, our corporate governance framework reflects the mandatory provisions of French corporate law, the securities laws and regulations applying to Sanofi as a corporation listed in France and as a foreign issuer listed in the United States.

 In addition, the Company’s corporate governance principles refer to the AFEP-MEDEF Code, which lays out recommendations concerning notably effective governance and rules regarding compensation of executive directors, control and transparency.